Home page logo

 This option updates the script database found in scripts/script.db which is used by Nmap to determine the available default scripts and categories.
 It is only necessary to update the database if you have added or removed NSE scripts from the default scripts directory or if you have changed the categories of any script.
 This option is used by itself without arguments: nmap --script-updatedb.

 Some other Nmap options have effects on script scans.
 The most prominent of these is -sV.
 A version scan automatically executes the scripts in the version category.
-The scripts in this category are slightly different than other scripts because their output blends in with the version scan results and they do not produce any script scan output.
+The scripts in this category are slightly different from other scripts because their output blends in with the version scan results and they do not produce any script scan output to the screen.
+If the -oX option is used, typical script output will still be available in the XML output file.

 Another option which affects the scripting engine is -A. The aggressive Nmap mode implies the -sC option.